 The gnarlier route more your thing?
 Well, it ranges from 45 to 65km and you can customise the trek to suit.
 To give you an idea, the average walker takes about 25 hours to reach all 10 peaks.
 Three years before reaching the summit of Everest, Alyssa Azar conquered Australia’s 10 in 17 hours, but it’s probably not worth trying to beat her record, so take time to find the right route around each mountain in order to scale the peaks safely.
 A 4-day backcountry camping trip means you can do it all without being forced to break into a jog.
 You can leave your gear at base camp for easier summiting, and you’ll never miss a sunrise or sunset.

 Quick tip: Make sure you show up packing the right gear for your trek: you’re gonna need it.
-Bring plenty of water and clothing for all weather conditions, and if you plan to go off-track make sure you’ve packed a topographic map and a GPS.
+Bring plenty of water (at least 2L) and be prepared for all weather conditions.
+Pack a first aid kit, a topographic map, a compass (know to use them), and a PLB and GPS.